-You know, you can get many ways to transfer iPhone photos to computer, but most of them only help you transfer Camera Roll Photos to computer, and all photos are placed in disorder, etc. Therefore, here we recommend you an iPhone ontent manager tool – AnyTrans, which does great in managing and transferring iPhone photos with those top features, like:
+You know you can get many ways to transfer iPhone photos to computer, but most of them only help you transfer Camera Roll photos to computer, and all photos are placed in disorder, etc. Therefore, here we recommend you an iPhone content manager tool – AnyTrans for iOS, which does great in managing and transferring iPhone photos with those top features, like:

-Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans.
-No matter you want to export all iPhone photos or just some specific photos, you can make it with following methods.
+Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans for iOS.
+No matter you want to export all iPhone photos or just some specific photos, you can make it with the following methods.

-Step 1: Free download AnyTrans on your Windows computer, and then install and run it.
+Step 1: Free download AnyTrans for iOS on your Windows computer, and then install and run it.

-Step 2: Launch AnyTrans, and then connect your iPhone to computer with its USB cable.
-Then click Device tab, and then click Content to PC button on Homepage of AnyTrans.
+Step 2: Launch AnyTrans for iOS, and then connect your iPhone to computer with its USB cable.
+Then click Content to PC button on the Homepage of AnyTrans for iOS.

-Step 1: Free download AnyTrans on your PC computer, install and run it.
+Step 1: Free download AnyTrans for iOS on your PC computer, install and run it.

-Step 2: Run AnyTrans, and then connect your iPhone to computer with its USB cable > Click Device tab > Click button.
+Step 2: Run AnyTrans for iOS, and then connect your iPhone to the computer with its USB cable > Click the Photos category.

-Step 3: Select Photos > Select the album with photos you want to transfer to PC, like Camera Roll, Photo Stream, Photo Library, Photo Share, Live Photo, Screenshot, Location, etc.
+Step 3: Select the album with photos you want to transfer to PC, like Camera Roll, Photo Stream, Photo Library, Photo Share, Live Photo, Screenshot, Location, etc.

 Step 5: Check the transferred iPhone photos on your computer.